hbhalani/Coursera_Capstone/README.md

 ###### Describe the data that you will be using to solve the problem or execute your idea.
 Remember that you will need to use the Foursquare location data to solve the problem or execute your idea.
 You can absolutely use other datasets in combination with the Foursquare location data.
 So make sure that you provide adequate explanation and discussion, with examples, of the data that you will be using, even if it is only Foursquare location data.

-*__To provide the stakeholders the necessary information I'll be combining Toronto's 2016 Census that contains Population, Average income per Neighborhood with Toronot's Neighborhoods shapefile and Foursquare API to collect competitors on the same neighborhoods.__*
+*__To provide the stakeholders the necessary information I'll be combining Toronto's 2016 Census that contains Population, Average income per Neighborhood with Toronto's Neighborhoods shapefile and Foursquare API to collect competitors on the same neighborhoods.__*

 *__Toronto's Census data is publicly available at this website: https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#8c732154-5012-9afe-d0cd-ba3ffc813d5a__*